Rainbow Trust Children’s Charity is going through an exciting time where we are rebuilding!

 Having worked in a stressful and emotional environment you have a genuine interest in building supportive relationships and helping people; and having provided bereavement support to families, you understand the processes of grief, loss and change - and how best to help others deal with its impact.

 Location: This team covers the North East of England from Northumberland to Redcar and Cleveland, including 12 local authorities; and this role will have a focus on the Tees Valley area for a minimum of three days per week.

 What we’re looking for:

-- An experienced child health or social care professional - applications will be particularly welcome from those who have worked in a community environment and those with a recognised qualification in education, health or social care
+- An experienced child health, education or social care professional - applications will be particularly welcome from those who have worked in a community environment and those with a recognised qualification in education, health or social care

 - A warm, inclusive approach to achieving goals quickly and correctly